 Chevrolet offered a heavy-duty brake option as part of the Corvette Z06 package with finned cast-iron drums, segmented Cerametalix linings, backing-plate air scoops and internal stamped-metal cooling fans.

-Pontiac however, had the most memorable (and outwardly visible) answer to improved braking performance.
+Pontiac however, created the most memorable (and outwardly visible) answer to improved drum brake performance by borrowing a page from Panhard’s playbook.

-The open wheel design exposed the 11-inch (280mm) finned aluminium drum to outside airflow, dissipating heat and helping keep brake fade at bay.
-The aluminium drums and hollow-centre wheels also reduced unnecessary unsprung weight.
+General Motors had been exploring the idea of an aluminium wheel with an integral brake drum in the manner of Bugatti and incorporated them into the 1953 Firebird XP-21 concept.
+The open wheel design exposed the finned aluminium drum to outside airflow, dissipating heat and helping keep brake fade at bay.
+The aluminium drums and hollow-centre rims also reduced unnecessary unsprung weight.

-The Kelsey-Hayes developed 8-Lug wheel option debuted on 1960 Pontiacs and lasted through the 1968 model year, after which it was obsoleted by the increasingly popular front disc brake upgrade introduced for 1967.
+The 8-Lug option (officially marketed as Aluminum Wheels or Aluminum Wheel Hubs and Brake Drums debuted on 1960 Pontiacs and lasted through the 1968 model year, after which it was obsoleted by the increasingly popular front disc brake option introduced for 1967.

 A smaller and cheaper cast-iron 8-Lug wheel with a 9-inch (241mm) drum and staggered fins was envisioned for mid-year introduction on the 1966 GTO, but never materialized.